 Any serious file provider provides a mechanism to have a checksum on their downloadable files.
-A checksum is a form of mechanism to ensure that the file we downloaded is properly downloaded.
+A checksum is a form of mechanism to ensure that the file we downloaded is correctly downloaded.

-We can also create the checksum of the file to detect any possible change in the file by third party e.g. license files.
-We provide licenses to clients which they may upload to their server.
-We can cross verify the checksum of the file to verify that the license file has not been modified after creation.
+We can also create the file’s checksum to detect any possible change in the file by third parties e.g. license files.
+We provide licenses to clients which they may upload to their servers.
+We can cross-verify the file’s checksum to verify that the license file has not been modified after creation.

 Read More : Java MD5, SHA, PBKDF2, BCrypt and SCrypt Examples

-To create checksum for a file, we will need to read the content of file byte by byte in chunks, and then generate the hash for it using the given below function.
+To create checksum for a file, we will need to read the file’s content, and then generate the hash for it using one of the following methods.
+Note that both approaches support all types of algorithms so we can use the same code for other algorithms such as HmacMd5, SHA, SHA-512 etc.

 Example 1: Generate MD5 Hash for a File in Java